-Assign IP address parameters

-You get valid IP address parameters from your system administrator.
-The assignment of the IP address data happens online in the Siemens SIMATIC Manager starting with version V 5.5 & SP2 with the following proceeding:

-- 1. ▶ Start the Siemens SIMATIC Manager and set via 'Options → Set PG/PC interface'the access path to 'TCP/IP -> Network card'. - 2. ▶ Open with 'PLC → Edit Ethernet Node n' the dialog window with the same name. - 3.
-To get the stations and their MAC address, use the [Browse] button or type in the MAC Address.
-The Mac address may be found at the 1. label beneath the front flap of the CPU. - 4.
-Choose if necessary the known MAC address of the list of found stations. - 5.
-Either type in the IP configuration like IP address, subnet mask and gateway. - 6.
-Confirm with [Assign IP configuration]. - ⇒ Direct after the assignment the Ethernet PG/OP channel may be reached online by these address data.
-The value remains as long as it is reassigned, it is overwritten by a hardware configuration or an factory reset is executed.
+Assign IP address parameters You get valid IP address parameters from your system administrator.
+The assignment of the IP address data happens online in the Siemens SIMATIC Manager starting with version V 5.5 & SP2 with the following proceeding: Start the Siemens SIMATIC Manager and set via 'Options → Set PG/PC interface the access path to 'TCP/IP -> Network card'.
+2. ▶ Open with 'PLC → Edit Ethernet Node n' the dialog window with the same name.
+3. To get the stations and their MAC address, use the [Browse] button or type in the MAC Address.
+The Mac address may be found at the 1. label beneath the front flap of the CPU.
+Choose if necessary the known MAC address of the list of found stations.
+5. Either type in the IP configuration like IP address, subnet mask and gateway.
+6. Confirm with [Assign IP configuration].
+Direct after the assignment the Ethernet PG/OP channel may be reached online by these address data.
+The value remains as long as it is reassigned, it is over- written by a hardware configuration or an factory reset is executed.
+Take IP address parameters in project Open the Siemens hardware configurator and configure the Siemens CPU 317-2PN/DP (6ES7 317-2EK14-0AB0 V3.2).